 You can start working on any IT project with an MVP, be it a mobile app, website, corporate application, or even a game.

-Any project starts with a concept, but chaos happens already at the stage of brainstorming.
+Any software development project starts with a concept, but chaos happens already at the stage of brainstorming.
 You think, you can introduce a function, add one more, and then come up with a couple of other ideas, as well as adopt some interesting ideas from your competitors’ projects…

 The bottom line is that it is necessary to focus first.
 Form a simple concept and understand what is worth starting in the first place.
 Most often, this is literally one or two functions that solve specific problems.
 Also called in IT slang as “killing features”.